vvdleun/audiostreamerscrobbler/README.md

 ### Configuring network interface parameters

 Normally the program uses the network card that the Java's network library of the Java platform selects as its default.
-I have seen rare cases where the wrong network card was selected and the program could not communicate with any player on the network.
+While developing, I have seen rare cases where the wrong network card was selected and the program could not communicate with any player on the network.

 If this happens to you, you can overrule the network interface that is used when opening I/O sockets (at this time HTTP requests are not affected by this, open a GitHub issue if this causes problems for you).